 - Horizontal axis label – Name of the horizontal axis

-- Horizontal crosshair (Highcharts and Google Charts only)- Configure a horizontal crosshair that follows either the mouse pointer or the hovered point lines
+- Horizontal crosshair (Highcharts and Google Charts only)- Configures a horizontal crosshair that follows either the mouse pointer or the hovered point lines

 - Horizontal axis direction (Google Charts only)

-– The direction in which the values along the horizontal axis grow.
-Specify -1 to reverse the order of the value
+– The direction in which the values along the horizontal axis increase.
+Specify -1 to reverse the value order

 - Vertical axis label – Name of the vertical axis

-- Vertical crosshair – Configure a vertical crosshair that follows either the mouse pointer or the hovered point lines
+- Vertical crosshair – Configures a vertical crosshair that follows either the mouse pointer or the hovered point lines

-- Vertical axis direction (Google Charts only) – The direction in which the values along the vertical axis grow.
+- Vertical axis direction (Google Charts only) – The direction in which the values along the vertical axis increase.
 Specify -1 to reverse the order of the values

 - Vertical axis min value – The minimum value of the axis